keithjgrant/keithjgrant.com/content/posts/2019/01/css-mental-model.md

 Some developers like myself were able to do it.
 Others stay stuck in this place for years.

+One facet of this whole CSS debate involves one side saying, “Just learn CSS” and the other side responding, “That’s what I’ve been trying to do!”

 I think it’s high time we the teachers of CSS start discussing how exactly we can teach a correct mental model.
 How do we, in specific and practical ways, help developers get past this point of frustration.
 Because we have not figured out how to properly teach a mental model of CSS.